Getz/Gilberto: Artwork

-The artwork featured on the cover of the album is the work of Puerto Rican artist Olga Albizu.
+The artwork featured on the cover of the album is an acrylic painting by Puerto Rican artist Olga Albizu, called "Alla Africa".
 An abstract expressionist plastic artist, she also designed the covers of several other bossa nova albums by Getz.

 Susan Noye Platt, art critic and historian, wrote about Albizu's relationship with bossa nova:

 There is a controlled and subtle sensuality to her [Albizu's] work, that speaks of hidden layers of emotion, rather than letting everything appear on the surface to be consumed.
 In the case of Albizu, the connection to music, and particularly bossa nova, as well as her exposure to Hans Hofmann's ideas of "push and pull", allows for the work to exist without other reference points.
 The colors do indeed move like large full sounds, a connection that takes us all the way back to Kandinsky.

 Reception

 The album won the 1965 Grammy Awards for Best Album of the Year, Best Jazz Instrumental Album, Individual or Group and Best Engineered Recording - Non-Classical.
 "The Girl from Ipanema" also won the award for Record of the Year in 1965.
-This was the first time a jazz album received Album of the Year.
+This was the second time a jazz album received Album of the Year.
+The first time was The Music from Peter Gunn by Henry Mancini in 1959.

 JazzTimes declared it, "essential for all serious jazz collections...served as proof that it is possible for music to be both artistically and commercially successful...this relatively sparse setting with the great Getz perfectly fit the music, resulting in a true gem."
 Vibe listed it as one of the 100 Essential Albums of the 20th Century.
 In 2012, Rolling Stone ranked the album number 447 on its list of The 500 Greatest Albums of All Time.
 It was listed by Rolling Stone Brazil as one of the 100 best Brazilian albums in history.
 The album was inducted into the Latin Grammy Hall of Fame in 2001.

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

 In 2014, a 50th anniversary expanded edition was released with the album in both stereo and mono, plus the two singles as bonus tracks.